-Alarming Sexual Misconduct Statistics Involving Patients and Doctors
+Alarming Sexual Misconduct Statistics Involving Medical Clients and Doctors

-- Inappropriate advances or unprofessional comments including innuendo and unwelcomed sexual remarks.
+- Unwelcome sexual advances or unprofessional comments, including innuendo and unwelcome sexual remarks

 - Use of medications to render a patient unable to resist advances.